Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Introduction

 for the network parameters $\boldsymbol{\theta}$ and the gradient $\mathbf{g}$ (possibly after averaging, clipping, or scaling) is easy to compute, but immediately begs the question: how to set the learning rate $\eta$ and its possible variation with time $t$, the schedule.

-In second-order optimization, one can set $\eta$ proportional to the inverse Hessian of the loss function, but that is computationally unfeasible for deep neural networks.
-And while quasi-Newton methods can approximate the inverse Hessian under certain conditions, in deep learning one usually adopts first-order methods with simple constant, oscillating, or decaying functions as schedule.
+In second-order optimization, one can set $\eta$ proportional to the inverse Hessian of the loss function, but that is computationally infeasible for deep neural networks.
+And while quasi-Newton methods can approximate the inverse Hessian under certain conditions, in deep learning one usually adopts first-order methods with simple constant, oscillating, or decaying functions as schedules.
 The parameters of the schedule are determined by a hyperparameter search (often on a parameter grid), where the target architecture is trained repeatedly to determine a supposedly optimal $\eta_t^*$ schedule, which is then adopted for training of the production model or a model ensemble \citep{wu2018wngrad}.

 But a fundamental understanding of what constitutes the optimal learning rate schedule for a specific model--data--task combination remains elusive \citep[e.g.][]{gotmare2018closer, li2019exponential, defazio2023optimal}.
 It is therefore likely that neural networks could be trained more effectively and perform better if we understood what a good choice of $\eta_t$ needs to achieve.
-Several directions have been proposed to improve the optimization procedure: Hypergradient descent \citep{baydin2017online} updates a base learning rate using its own gradient signal.
-Reinforcement learning (RL) methods treat the scheduler as an agent, learning a policy on the basis of the current network state and the outcomes of prior training runs \citep{xu2017reinforcement, xu2019learning, wen2020new, xiong2022learning}.
-Schedule-free optimization \citep{defazio2024road} uses momentum averaging at each training step to remove the need for an explicit stopping time for the training schedule.

-However, none of these techniques have a comprehensive view of the temporal evolution of the training process.
-We present the first scheduling technique that expresses the training performance of neural networks as a dynamical system.
-It leverages training runs from a hyperparameter search to learn a latent representation of the training process as a Latent Ordinary Differential Equation \citep[LODE;][]{chen2018neural, rubanova2019latent}, and then predicts the learning rate schedule $\eta(t)$ with the best long-term validation performance.
-Our scheduler adapts to different network initializations and consistently outperforms any schedule from the hyperparameter search as well as more advanced gradient-dependent or RL schedules.
+We will demonstrate that the training process undergoes distinct phases, whose occurrence can be recognized with a comprehensive view of the entirety of the training evolution.
+We present a meta-learning technique that models the network evolution as a dynamical system, described by a Latent Ordinary Differential Equation \citep[LODE;][]{chen2018neural, rubanova2019latent}, and then predicts the learning rate schedule $\eta(t)$ with the best long-term validation performance.
+Our scheduler adapts to different network initializations and consistently outperforms any parametric schedule as well as more advanced gradient-dependent or RL schedules.
 It is computationally efficient, optimizer-agnostic, and can make use of experiment metrics tracked on platforms like Weights \& Biases or MLFlow \citep{Zaharia_Accelerating_the_Machine_2018, wandb}.